chenxsan/copy-optimized-svg-code/README.md

 - Un-zip
 - Double-click on copy-svg-code.sketchplugin

+Now you should see `Copy Optimized SVG Code` command under `Plugins` menu.
+Select any layer or group and run the command, you'll get the optimized svg code in your pasteboard.

 ## Development Guide

 _This plugin was created using `skpm`.
 For a detailed explanation on how things work, checkout the [skpm Readme](https://github.com/skpm/skpm/blob/master/README.md)._